[Kink Product Review] BDSM Zapper 2.0 Electro Wand

 Why Do People Like Pain?
 Sometimes They Just Do

 Sometimes kinks just are what they are.
 There isn’t always a strong reason why a person enjoys a particular sensation or type of play, and that’s okay.
-If you like pain, you might know why or you might have no idea.
+If you like pain, sexually or otherwise, you might know exactly why or you might have no idea.
 Either way is fine!

 This post is primarily about sexual masochism.
 However, the bedroom isn’t the only place that people engage intentionally with things that hurt.
 If you’d like to learn more about why people like to do things that cause pain, from ballet to eating hot chilli peppers to running ultramarathons, I highly recommend the book Hurts So Good: The Science and Culture of Pain on Purpose by Leigh Cowart.